usnistgov/feasst/forcefield/README.rst

 Units
 ======

-The :doc:`Ewald plugin </plugin/ewald/README>` is the only plugin that assumes units.
+The :doc:`charge plugin </plugin/charge/README>` is the only plugin that assumes units.
 Otherwise, the any other use of FEASST assumes that the user takes care to input values with a consistent set of units.
 For example, the units of length for positions in the data file should match whatever is used for defining the Domain, and the :cpp:class:`FileXYZ <feasst::FileXYZ>` positions will also be consistent with that user choice.
 The energy scale is given by epsilon-like parameters, as should be consistent with the beta given to :cpp:class:`ThermoParams <feasst::ThermoParams>`.